Workplace Safety & Ergonomics Hub

 How Do You Select the Right PPE for Manufacturing and Cleanroom Environments?

-PPE selection in manufacturing and cleanroom environments must address both worker protection and product/process protection — these are not always the same requirement.
-Cleanroom apparel is designed to protect the product from the worker; standard PPE is designed to protect the worker from hazards.
-In environments where both apply, garments must meet both sets of requirements.
+PPE selection in manufacturing and cleanroom environments must address both worker protection and product/process protection.
+Cleanroom apparel is designed to protect the product from the worker; standard PPE is designed to protect the worker from hazards — these are not the same requirement.
 Glove selection must account for chemical exposure, ESD sensitivity, ISO classification, and task-specific dexterity requirements.
-Never assume that PPE rated for one environment is appropriate for another without verifying the specific requirements.

-- Cleanroom apparel vs. PPE: understanding the differences
+- Cleanroom apparel vs. standard PPE — understanding the difference

 - Disposable cleanroom garments: coveralls, hoods, and frocks